 Let’s bring this back to videos.
 If people are more likely to see your posts in their feeds if they’ve consistently engaged with your posts in the past, and videos make people engage with your posts longer, then it makes sense that the more videos you post to Instagram, the more that Instagram will prioritize showing your posts to your followers.

-The more of your followers that actually see your posts in their feeds, the more likely that they’ll see and Like your posts.
+The more of your followers who actually see your posts in their feeds, the more likely they’ll see and Like your posts.

 It’s a beautiful cycle!

 User-generated content (UGC) is one of the easiest ways to generate more Likes for your posts.

 It’s a staple among businesses because the more customers post about their experience with your product or service, the more content you have to repost on your business’s Instagram page.
 And the more legit your business looks to potential new customers and followers.

 While businesses and brands on Instagram mainly use UGC, non-businesses can also UGC.

 An example of a non-business on Instagram using UGC is spotlight pages.

 A spotlight page is an Instagram page that reposts content uploaded by other users.

 As long as they are properly credited, people like it when their content is shared.